SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 In the following sections, click the expandable sections for further descriptions and example code.
 To try the examples out, create a demo class named `zcl_demo_abap` and paste the code into it (*Global Class* and *Local Types* tabs in ADT).
 After activation, choose *F9* in ADT to execute the class.
 The examples are set up to display output in the console.

 > [!NOTE]
-> - Some examples use artifacts such as database tables from the ABAP cheat sheet GitHub repository.
+> - Some examples use artifacts such as database tables from the `main` branch of the ABAP cheat sheet GitHub repository.
+The [oo_patterns](https://github.com/SAP-samples/abap-cheat-sheets/tree/oo_patterns) branch of the repository also contains the example classes.
+This branch is designed to function independently from the `main` branch (for example, the said, few database tables are duplicated and renamed).
+Therefore, you can clone the `oo_patterns` branch without also cloning the `main` branch, or clone the `oo_patterns` branch without dependencies (such as name conflicts with already existing artifacts, in case the artifacts of the `main` branch have already been imported).
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)